jaredcdavis/shellpool/README.md

 ## Related Lisp Libraries

+If shellpool isn't quite right for you, you might look at these other Lisp libraries.

  - [inferior-shell](http://common-lisp.net/projects/qitab/) is allegedly very
    complete and portable for synchronous shells.
 It has fancy features like support for remote execution (via ssh) and a domain specific language for constructing pipelines of shell commands.

  - [trivial-shell](http://common-lisp.net/project/trivial-shell/) is less full
-   featured but apparently highly portable.
+   featured than `inferior-shell,` but is apparently highly portable.

  - [ASDF](http://common-lisp.net/project/asdf/asdf.html) has `run-program`
    shell-command with many options.

  - [external-program](https://github.com/sellout/external-program) is a wrapper
    for `run-program` functionality.
-It might be good to use this internally to run our shells and thereby avoid CCL-specific features.

 ## License and History